 But, while our prime mister is in Paris talking up the virtues of Australia being a green country, Synergy is trying to undermine our efforts to be a global leader in renewable energy by increasing their service charge and penalising people for having Solar on their homes.
 The hypocrisy of it all is incredibly disappointing and, if passed, a huge letdown for our future generations.
 It is high time for Australia to opt for clean and renewable energy to prove its credibility to take action towards net-zero emissions.

-In order to honour its commitment towards climate control, the Australian government will need to take following steps:
+In order to honour its commitment towards climate control, the Australian government will need to take the following steps:

 - Earnestly revise our pollution reduction targets in order to meet climate change goals by 2020.
 Meeting our current targets could still leave us with the highest rate of pollution per capita of any developed country over the last decade.
 Avoiding an increase of 1.5° in global temperatures, we should aim for zero net emissions by 2050.

 - Significantly reducing our dependency on fossil fuels such as coal-fired power plants.
 The energy infrastructure currently in place requires a complete overhaul towards clean, renewable energy: coal-fired power plants block every effort to innovate.
-In contrast, green energy systems such as solar energy can aid in both meeting and maintaining our current carbon reduction targets.
+In contrast, green energy systems such as solar energy can aid in both meetings and maintaining our current carbon reduction targets.

 - Investing in initiatives that reward means of producing eco-friendly sources of energy.
-By promoting a nation-wide shift toward solar energy, this would accelerate progress toward our green energy goals, leaving more time to develop strategies for moving away from fossil fuels.
-In turn, with enough incentive, Australia will turn to utilising sustainable sources of energy and join the rest of the world in working for a cleaner, a greener future.
+By promoting a nationwide shift toward solar energy, would accelerate progress toward our green energy goals, leaving more time to develop strategies for moving away from fossil fuels.
+In turn, with enough incentive, Australia will turn to utilise sustainable sources of energy and join the rest of the world in working for a cleaner, greener future.